0mWindyBug/0mWindyBug.github.io/_posts/2024-10-30-AudioGuard.md

 As mentioned client applications eventually get down to WSAPI calls, namely through the use of the ```IAudioClient``` COM interface. ```AudioSes.dll``` is the in-process COM server that implements ```IAudioClient```.

 ### UM Components - AudioEng.dll
-The audio engine (```AudioEng.dll```) is loaded by the Audio Device Graph process (```Audiodg.exe``), it's responsible for:
+The audio engine (```AudioEng.dll```) is loaded by the Audio Device Graph process (```Audiodg.exe```), it's responsible for:
 * Mixing and processing of audio streams
-* Owns the filter graph and loads APOs (Audio Processing Objects)
+* Owning the filter graph and loading APOs (Audio Processing Objects)

-In addition, it handles communication with the kernel-mode counterpart of the auido subsystem whenever required, through ```AudioKSE.dll```.
-It's worth mentioning the Audio Device Graph was once a protected process, but at least from Windows 10 that is not the case.
+In addition, it handles communication with the kernel-mode counterpart of the audio subsystem whenever required, through ```AudioKSE.dll``` module.
+It's worth mentioning the Audio Device Graph was once a protected process, but at least from Windows 10 that is no more the case.

 ### UM Components - AudioSrv.dll
 The audio service (```AudioSrv.dll```) loads in an instance of svchost, it's responsible for: